Loyal IT will never leave you questioning if your business is HIPAA Compliant. Our solutions guarantee certainty.

 The two groups that HIPAA applies to are covered entities (CE) and business associates (BA).
 Covered entities includes anyone who is providing treatment, payment, and operation in healthcare.
 Business associates applies to anyone with access to patient information, or anyone who provides support in treatment, payment, or operations.

-Did you know that it isn’t only your business that must be HIPPA Compliant, but also the people you do business with?
+Did you know that it isn’t only your business that must be HIPAA Compliant, but also the people you do business with?

 Business associates of business associates, or subcontractors, must also be in compliance.
 Below are a few examples of both groups.
 For more information on covered entities and business associates, visit The Department of Health and Human Services (HHS).